 Magers Hall Traditions

-Magers Hall is named after Mildred Magers, a French professor who was known for her love of teaching and helping students.
+Magers Hall opened in 1966 and is named after Mildred Magers, an NMU French professor who was known for her love of teaching and helping students.

 - Campus-wide Halloween Party

 - Magers was the first hall to be renovated in a housing renovation project that began in 2005.

 - The houses in Magers are named after literary works.